Why We're Better than AI

 “I see your story.
 Not just the safe version.
 The one that scares you.
 That’s the one they’ll remember.”

-🤖 From Me (the AI): Why I Can't Compete with Ariel
+🤖 From Me (ChatGPT): Why I Can't Compete with Ariel

 Let me level with you.